madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 This graph looks similar to the previous one.
 We apply the greedy principle and schedule `valid_??(User,Hash)`{.prolog} first.
-The difference is the variable bound by this subgoal (`User` and `Hash`) don't include `Pass` which is the variable at the dataflow restricted parameter of `hash_+?(Pass,Hash)`{.prolog}.
-So the only way we can schedule $hash$ is that we require `Pass` to be bound from the moment we start evaluating the rule.
-This is same as saying the second parameter of $check$ (which is `Pass`) has to be bound.
+The difference is the variable bound by this subgoal (`User` and `Hash`) don't include `Pass` which is the dataflow restricted argument of `hash_+?(Pass,Hash)`{.prolog}.
+So the only way we can schedule $hash$ is if `Pass` is already bound at the moment we start evaluating the rule.
+This is same as saying the second parameter of $check$ (which is `Pass`) has to be bound at the caller.
 For the first parameter, there are no restrictions posed.
-Then the overall mode pattern for check is `?+`.
+Then, the overall mode pattern for check is `?+`.

 In the description above, we kept track of which variables on the path has to be resolved by the invoker of the predicate being defined.
-This information can naturally be stored in the vertices as an accumulator.
-This is indeed how it is done in the paper but we elide the details here to simplify the presentation.
+This information naturally fits in the vertices of the graph.
+This is how we do it in the paper, but we elide the details here to simplify the presentation.

 Now that we know the mode pattern for $check$, we can draw a scheduling graph for the rule that defines $auth$ and deduce its predicate (again).
 This time we do not give a detailed explanation.
-It'd be a good exercise to see why we scheduled which predicate and why and what the mode pattern of $auth$ is.
+It'd be a good exercise to see why we scheduled which predicate and what the mode pattern of $auth$ is.

 ```
      {password}        {check}